Friday, January 31, 2020

 but the asshole’s who left with no explanation,

-who had cosigned for the apartment with you
+d cosigned for the apartment some 13 years

-or two before that I would never have to worry about
+Id never have to worry about leaving our apartment,

-leaving our apartment, as long as he was around (why
+as long as he was around (Why should I have taken that

-telephone bill to pay, since it was half his anyway.
-Or
+bill from me to pay, since it was half his anyway.
+Then,

 one word to me since!
 I had interviews lined up all week